Class RasterImage

 Binarization of an image with predefined threshold

-public virtual void BinarizeFixed(byte threshold)
+public override void BinarizeFixed(byte threshold)

 Parameters